 American University of Health Sciences is a private institution and is approved to operate by the Bureau of Private Postsecondary Education which means compliance with state standards as set forth in the California Education Code.
 The Bureau's approval means compliance with minimum state standards and does not imply any endorsement or recommendation by the state or superintendent.
-Institutional approval must be re-approved every three years and is subject to continuing review. (bppe.org)
+Institutional approval must be re-approved every three years and is subject to continuing review. www.bppe.ca.gov